gregorprohaska/BlogTestForeverJekyll/_posts/2022-01-11-new_hello_world.md

 Navigate to your SQL server, select Azure Active Directory (in section Settings) and add an admin via "Set admin"

 [![addAdmin](https://gregorprohaska.github.io/BlogTestForeverJekyll/assets/image/blogpictures/2021-01-10-aad-azure-ad-guest-user-to-azure-sql-db/AAD-Admin3.jpg "set Azure AD admin")](https://gregorprohaska.github.io/BlogTestForeverJekyll/assets/image/blogpictures/2021-01-10-aad-azure-ad-guest-user-to-azure-sql-db/AAD-Admin3.jpg){:.glightbox}

+Check "Support only Azure Active Directory authentication for this server" if you would like to restrict access to AAD-Users only(similar to "Windows Authentication mode" in an on-prem setup).

+## Adding Azure AD (guest) user
+To be honest: it really doesn't matter if you would like to add a guest user or an user of your tenant.

+Just connect to your Azure SQL DB with your Azure AD admin and create the user via t-sql.